pdstools.decision_analyzer.utils

 pl.LazyFrame

-Writes decision_analyzer_sample.parquet into output_dir (defaults to the current working directory).
-Returns a LazyFrame scanning the written file so downstream code benefits from a fast parquet scan.
+Sampling mode (when n or fraction provided): Writes decision_analyzer_sample_<count>.parquet into output_dir (defaults to the current working directory).
+Returns a LazyFrame scanning the written file plus the file path.

-If the data is smaller than the requested sample, sampling is skipped and the original LazyFrame is returned unchanged (no file is written).
+If sampling is requested but the data is smaller than the requested sample, sampling is skipped and the original LazyFrame is returned unchanged (no file is written).

 Parameters:

-• output_dir (str, optional) – Directory for the sample parquet file.
-Defaults to ".".
+• output_dir (str, optional) – Directory for the output parquet file.
+If not provided, defaults to the source file’s directory (when source is a file and directory is writeable), otherwise current directory ".".

 Returns: